and Air Conditioning Performance and Comfort

 Is is very easy to be confused because

-it means a lot of different things to different
+it means different things to different people.
+It is

-as you want to be with your home or business energy
+to be with your home or business energy use and not

 In a nutshell,

 Green Building is finding the best way to use energy

 efficiently in a building and by doing so, to be

 energy consultant, you can spend a lot of "green"

 throw money at your building and hope you can make

 money and improve comfort levels as you make energy